 Procurement professionals help to ensure a buyer receives goods, services, or works at the best possible price when considering quality, quantity, time, and location.
 Almost all purchasing decisions include factors such as delivery and handling, marginal benefit, and price fluctuations.

 While the discipline encompasses a wide variety of areas, there are a few important things to distinguish within procurement:

-- Direct: This involves sourcing for any materials, including raw materials, commodities, components and finished goods, that made available for sale or resale.
+- Direct: This involves sourcing for any materials, including raw materials, commodities, components, and finished goods, made available for sale or resale.

 - for Retailers- any product available for purchase